 Privacy Policy

 We take your users' privacy very seriously.
 Our default settings give your users great privacy protection without compromising on speed or usability.
-However, you can modify your search engine's privacy settings within your settings page.
+However, you can configure your Search Expander settings to suit your own search engine's privacy policy.

-We don't store your users' searches or the data they've requested from us.
-This ensures your users' privacy and means that their searches cannot be tied together by us to form a profile of them.
+We don't store your users' search queries.
+This ensures your users' privacy and means that their searches cannot be tied together to form a profile of them.

-Since we don't store your users' data, we have no data to sell to advertisers.
-This means that advertisers can never use any data your users have requested from Search Expander to target your users with ads.
+Since we don't store your users' searches, we have no data to sell to advertisers.
+This means that advertisers can never use any data from Search Expander to target your users with ads.

 Unlike Google, we don't track your users across the web.
 This means your users won't see any ads following them around the web as a result of any data they've requested from Search Expander.